kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 When you create a lakehouse and define tables in it, a SQL endpoint is automatically created through which the tables can be queried using SQL `SELECT` statements.

-1. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL endpoint**.
+1. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL analytics endpoint**.
 Then wait a short time until the SQL query endpoint for your lakehouse opens in a visual interface from which you can query its tables, as shown here:

       ![Screenshot of the SQL endpoint page.](./Images/lakehouse-sql-endpoint-u.png)